ekochmar/ekochmar.github.io/about.markdown

 permalink: /about/
 ---

-From July 2026, I am an Associate Professor at the [Department of Computer Science](https://www.uvic.ca/ecs/index.php) of the University of Victoria, where I conduct research at the intersection of artificial intelligence, natural language processing and intelligent tutoring systems.
+I am an Associate Professor at the [Department of Computer Science](https://www.uvic.ca/ecs/index.php) of the University of Victoria, where I conduct research at the intersection of artificial intelligence, natural language processing and intelligent tutoring systems.

 Previously, I was an Assistant Professor at the Natural Language Processing Department at MBZUAI, and prior to that – a Lecturer (Assistant Professor) at the Department of